d2l-ai/d2l-en/chapter_linear-networks/linear-regression.md

 ornithology has not been the primary driver of aeronautics innovation for some centuries.
 Likewise, inspiration in deep learning these days comes in equal or greater measure from mathematics, linguistics, psychology, statistics, computer science and many other fields.

 ## Summary

-This section covered a significant amount of material ranging from our first model, a linear network with squared loss to optimization, computational considerations, connections to statistics, and lastly, how all of this relates to biology.
-While the very content is quite simple, often bordering on the trivial (very few statistical models still content themselves with linear models), it has, in a nutshell, all the components that we will be covering throughout the remainder of the book: the linear model will be replaced by an increasingly complex and sophisticated set of networks with parameter initializations, connections and transformations.
-In the same way, the loss function will become more specialized for the particular problem that we will study, ranging from object detection to machine translation, inpainting and time-series prediction.
-The simple minibatch SGD algorithm will see a number of extensions to cover momentum, clipping to prevent divergence and a great deal of optimizations for computational efficiency and distributed training.
-Computation will come to the fore when we want to use high performance GPUs, in particular when it comes to keeping all processing elements of such devices busy.
-As such, this first step into linear regression, while simple, will take us far.
+In this section, we introduced traditional linear regression, where the parameters of a linear function are chosen to minimize squared loss on the training set.
+We also motivated this choice of objective both via some practical considerations and through an interpretation of linear regression as maximimum likelihood estimation under an assumption of linearity and Gaussian noise.
+After discussing both computational considerations and connections to statistics, we showed how such linear models could be expressed as simple neural networks where the inputs are directly wired to the output(s).
+While we will soon move past linear models altogether, they are sufficient to introduce most of the components that all of our models require: parametric forms, differentiable objectives, optimization via minibatch gradient descent, and ultimately, evaluation on previously unseen data.

 ## Exercises